EducationShinyAppTeam/Style_Guide/README.md

 ## Wording
 When writing the content for your App, you will want to keep in mind that these Apps have the primary audience of students.
 Thus, we need to make sure that we use language that is appropriate.
 Seek to use complete sentences that convey what you intend.
 Have someone else take a look at your content and then tell you what they believe the text to be saying.
 If what they say is consistent with what you intended, great.
 If not, then you need to revise your text.

-**DO NOT sacrifice clarity and precision/accuracy for conciseness/brevity** Since these Apps for for *teaching*, we need to use language that is accurate and supports students in constructing productive meanings.
+**DO NOT sacrifice clarity and precision/accuracy for conciseness/brevity.** Since these Apps are for *teaching*, we need to use language that is accurate and supports students in constructing productive meanings.
 This means that we need to avoid sloppy language and re-enforcing problematic conceptions.
 For example,
   + Discussing values of statistics
     + BAD:  "The mean is 6."
     + GOOD:  "The value of the *sample arithematic mean* for this data is 6 units/object."